avramescudana/curraun/README.md

 which was based on Cython and NumPy with OpenMP support.

 Features:
-* Standard leapfrog solver in terms of link variables and color-electric fields
+* Standard leapfrog solver in terms of link variables and color-electric fields for SU(2) and SU(3)
-* McLerran-Venugopalan model initial conditions with settings for multiple color sheets ("rapidity slices")
+* McLerran-Venugopalan model initial conditions with settings for multiple color sheets ("rapidity slices") and transverse shapes (finite radii)
 * Scripts for scanning through parameters, basic real-time visualization and plotting
 * Calculation of kappa and q-hat
+* Landau matching for hydrodynamical simulations

 # Installation
 This application requires [Numba](http://numba.pydata.org/).
 You can install Numba with PIP